gagarine/bootstrap4/README.md

  `npm run build`

-4) activate the theme in drupal
+4) Activate the theme in Drupal

 ## Working with this theme